-As noted previously in this response, the Board has already addressed all of these recommendations well before the issuance of this report.
+As noted previously in this response, the District Superintendent has worked with the Board to address all of the recommendations well before this report was issued.

 The Grand Jury recommends that:

 - R1.
 The school administration follows the established drug testing policy.
 (F1) Agreed. - R2.
 Academic testing be monitored more closely to reduce the risk of cheating.
 (F2)